gpoore/codebraid-preview-vscode/README.md

 trust.
 Styles (CSS), particularly when combined with images/media or fonts, can also have security implications, especially when remote resources are involved.

+**Note on limitations of security settings**:  Many security settings determine which resources the webview can load.
+However, the Pandoc option `--embed-resources` uses `data:` URIs to incorporate the contents of linked scripts, stylesheets, images, and videos directly into the HTML.
+If you choose to use `--embed-resources`, be aware that this makes these security settings irrelevant, since content is embedded in the HTML rather than being loaded from a local or remote source.
+Similarly, `--extract-media` makes most image and media security settings irrelevant, because it copies or downloads all images and media to a local temp directory that is accessible by default.
+`--extract-media` is required to preview Jupyter notebooks and is automatically enabled only for that case.

 * `codebraid.preview.security.allowInlineScripts` [`false`]:  Allow the
   preview to use inline scripts `<script>...</script>`.
 (Scripts bundled as